COSC3020/dynamic-euler-LukeHoese/README.md

 Test your new functions; I've provided some basic testing code in `code.test.js` but you need to go beyond that.

+Was initially unsure how to further improve testing, received help from Daniel Collins.

 ## Runtime Analysis

 What is the worst-case big $\Theta$ time complexity of your algorithm?